Dang3rZone/PhoneStore_back/README.md

 Complete development of a website, including front-end, back-end and creation of a database through RestApi.

-This back-end posses all end points for a API CRUD and also have a CRUD for the backend with views.
+This back-end has all end points for a API CRUD and also have a CRUD for the backend with views.

 The technologies used are the following:

-**Back-end:** Node.js, Express, RestApi, MongoDB (ATLAS to deploy), Mongoose, Dayjs, CORS, Faker, Dotenv, Bootstrap.
+**Back-end:** Node.js, Express, RestApi, MongoDB (ATLAS to deploy), Mongoose, Dayjs, CORS, Dotenv, Bootstrap.

 **Other resources:** Git, GitHub, npm, Heroku (https://nodejs-phonestore-back.herokuapp.com/phones), Firebase, VisualStudioCode.